spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 ![](../outputs_cloudformation.png)

-## Option-2 : Configure with AWS CLI
+## Option 2: Configure with AWS CLI

 This option assumes that you have AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) , [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) and have access to managing and each of the managed account.